cpea2506/sveltekit-custom-template/README.md

 Everything you need to build a Svelte project, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/master/packages/create-svelte).

+## What?

+This project comes with `Typescript` by default. (~~Yes, who want Javascript?~~)

+### Tools

+All have been configured so that you nearly don't need to touch any of its config.

+-   Axios
+-   Svelte Hero-icons
+-   Tailwindcss
+-   Husky
+-   Eslint
+-   Prettier

 ## Creating a project

 If you're seeing this, you've probably already done this step.
 Congrats!